Mercedes Martinez: Return to AEW (2021–present)

-On the December 29, 2021 episode of AEW Dynamite, Martinez made her return, assisting Jade Cargill in defeating Thunder Rosa to advance to the finals of the TBS Womens Championship.
+On the December 29, 2021 episode of Dynamite, Martinez made her return, assisting Jade Cargill in defeating Thunder Rosa to advance to the finals of the TBS Women's Championship.
 It was then announced via social media that she had signed with AEW.
 Martinez faced Rosa in the February 4, 2022, episode of Rampage, where she was disqualified due to hitting Rosa with a lead pipe.
+Afterwards, Martinez was confronted by the AEW Women's World Champion Dr. Britt Baker, D.M.D., with whom she had an agreement to take out Rosa, however, Baker claimed that Martinez had not done her part.
+This led to a No Disqualification match between Martinez and Rosa on the February 16 episode of Dynamite, which was won by Rosa.
+After the match, Rosa lifted Martinez's arm in sign of respect, however, was attacked by Baker's allies, Jamie Hayter and Rebel.
+Baker handed the pipe to Martinez to attack Rosa, but Martinez hesitated, which led Hayter to attack her from behind, turning Martinez face in the process.